jamesdeklerk/laserpig/README.md

     <img src ="images/timmy.png" width="30%"/>
 </div>

+---

+## About

 LaserPig is a challenging and exciting arcade flying game.
 You play as Timmy the pig flying with his jet packs avoiding lethal lasers while trying to collect his favorite snacks including burgers, pizzas and more!
 Fly far and collect as much as possible! <br>
-UNLOCK difficulty levels and high powered jet packs by getting high scores and earning Credits in your Piggy Bank!
+**Unlock** difficulty levels and high powered jet packs by getting high scores and earning Credits in your Piggy Bank!
 Dodge Lasers through near-impossible gaps and try get past the rotating lasers!

+---

 <div style="width: 100%; text-align:center;">
     <img src ="images/1.menu-screen.png" width="80%"/>